coffee19850519/gait/readme.md

  * @Description: In User Settings Edit
  * @FilePath: \mypapers\Access-Template\readme.md
  -->
 # How to use gait model

+## Requistments
+1. tensorflow-gpu >= 1.10.0
+2. python >= 3.6
+3. opencv-python >= 2.4.8
+4. scipy
+5. numpy
+6. matplotlib

 ## File Introduction
-* Folder:
+* Folder(should create manually before running):
-  * image —— It stores the frame data after the video has been converted to a frame
+  * ./image/frames_data/ —— Cache frame data after the video has been converted
-  * models —— Pose-estimation pre-trained model ,if you want know more about it ,please click [here](https://github.com/marian-margeta/gait-recognition)
+  * ./models/ —— Pose-estimation pre-trained models ,download them from [here](https://github.com/marian-margeta/gait-recognition/tree/master/models)
-  * models_pose —— another Pose-estimation pre-trained model,but trained data is different from 'models'
+  * ./models_pose/ —— Alternative Pose-estimation pre-trained model,download from [here](https://drive.google.com/file/d/1bNoZkuI0TCqf_DV613SOAng3p6Y0Si6a/view)

-* File
+* Core Files
   * video_to_pic.py —— convert videos data into frames data
   * pose_estimation.py —— estimate the pose of people of frames data,and generate the pose-vector ,save pose-vector data as TFrecords files.
   * gait_model.py —— define the gait model:3D Resnet model , able to train  and validate
   * test_model.py —— test the model use test data
-  * other files
+  * other files are supportive

 ## How to use
   1. run `python pose_estimation.py -h` to get the parameters information ,such as :